qodeninja/profman/README.md

 ### Advanced & Destructive Commands

 `--create-profile`
 : Programmatically creates a new, numbered Vivaldi profile by updating the `Local State` file.
+Note that this function only adds the scaffolding, you'll have to manually open the profile in Vivaldi in order for it to generate its first-run files before adding prefernces to it.
   ```bash
   ./profman.sh --create-profile
   ```